mshnajar/simple-site-portfolio/README.md

 # simple-site-portfolio
-Try to build a simple site portfolio with just HTML/CSS &amp; JS
+Try to build a site portfolio with just HTML/CSS &amp; JS A journey for me both technical & personal